 ▪ In the second half of 1994, AA began publishing its magazine, Secular Nation.

-▪ In 2003 our organization started to present the Richard Dawkins Award.
-It is named after Richard Dawkins, an English evolutionary biologist who was named the world's top thinker in 2013.
-This award now continues to be presented by the Atheist Alliance of America.
+▪ In 2003, our organization started to present the Richard Dawkins Award, named after Richard Dawkins, an English evolutionary biologist.

 ▪ In 2006, we held our first international conference in Reykjavik, Iceland.

-▪ In 2010, we began our current program of co-hosting conventions with Affiliate Members, starting with the extremely successful 2010 Global Atheist convention held in Melbourne, Victoria, Australia.
+▪ In 2010, we began our current program of co-hosting conventions with Affiliate Members, starting with the highly successful 2010 Global Atheist Convention held in Melbourne, Victoria, Australia.

-▪ In 2017, with the help of board member Derek Colanduno, AAoA started to hold its annual convention at DragonCon.com in conjunction with Skeptrack (www.skeptics.dragoncon.org).
+▪ In 2017, with the help of board member Derek Colanduno, AAoA started to hold its annual convention at DragonCon.com at Skeptrack.
 Dragon*Con usually draws more than 80,000 participants over Labor Day weekend and is held in Atlanta every year.
 In 2017, Atheist Alliance of America also launched its Atheist Alliance Helping the Homeless program.

-Making the most of its opportunities, AAoA has assembled a powerhouse team of secular activists, authors, educators, journalists, producers, and artists including president Mark W. Gura, social media and executive director CW Brown; John Loftus, Derek Colanduno, Dustin Kemper, Kelli Cooke, Shane Hammac, and Tina Hamilton, as board members.
-The AAoA team totals more than 600 volunteers in more than 15 states.
+Making the most of its opportunities, AAoA assembled a powerhouse team of secular activists, authors, educators, journalists, producers, and artists, including current president Mark W. Gura and vice president Derek Colanduno, to better achieve its mission.

 You can find out about key contributors, advisers, and Board of Directors here.